sleewoo/tfusion/README.md

   text: string;

   /**
-   * For type literals, an array of properties.
+   * An array of properties returned for type literals.
+   * Effective only if `withProperties` option provided.
    * */
   properties?: Array<{
     name: string;